 The air couldn’t be fresher in this southern region.
 Life in Jera goes at its own pace, and it’s hard-working citizens know how to appreciate the small things in life, like a starry night, the fruits of your labor, and the importance of family.

-The Republic of Svarzfal, in their march against Vaifen, had managed to successfully control Jera for a time, and while the land has healed in the decades since the war, the scars of that conflict are still present here and there.
+Pyrexia, in their war against Vaifen, had managed to successfully control Jera for a time, and while the land has healed in the decades since the war, the scars of that conflict are still present here and there.

-Commander Erron Leitner, the blue leader of Gestalt’s team and the late General Michael Traxler were both born in Jera.
+Commander Erron Leitner, the blue leader of Gestalt’s team and the late Colonel Michael Traxler were both born in Jera.

 PENTAL